Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: Meromorphic continuation of Eisenstein series via Bernstein's continuation principle .2cm By Paul Garrett

+Thus, $\varphi_s$ is an isomorphism for $s$ sufficiently near $s_o$.
 The map $s\to \varphi_s^{-1}$ is holomorphic on a neighborhood of $s_o$, since the operator-norm topology restricted to invertible elements in $\Hom^o(V,V_o\oplus V_1)$ is the same as the operator-norm topology restricted to invertible elements in $\Hom^o(V_o\oplus V_1, V)$.
 This follows from the continuity of $T\to T^{-1}$ on a neighborhood of an invertible operator.